 - ¾ cup filtered water

-- ¼ cup expeller-pressed grapeseed oil
+- ¼ cup avocado oil (note: originally this recipe called for expeller-pressed grapeseed oil)

 - ¼ cup plus ½ tablespoon fresh lemon juice, plus more to taste